psalaets/www-source/src/posts/2015-03-17-localforage-migrations-in-angular-app.md

 ---
 title: localForage migrations in an Angular app
 layout: post
-meta_description: A module to migrate localForage data in an Angular app
+metaDescription: A module to migrate localForage data in an Angular app
 twitter_url: https://twitter.com/paulsalaets/status/577832690940030977
 ---